Affordable Care Act Remains Intact

 If anything has been constant in our organization’s history it is the inevitability of change, whether it’s in market dynamics, regulation or the public policy environment.
 In the past, when confronted with change we thrived.
 Our ability to change course is best demonstrated by the following successes:

-- More than 93% of Coloradans have health insurance, the highest rates in the state’s history and one of the highest rates in the country.
+- More than 93% of Coloradans have health insurance, the highest rate in the state’s history and one of the highest rates in the country.

-- Bankruptcies tied to medical debt have dropped by more than half to 45,000 a year and people are having an easier time paying their medical bills.
+- Bankruptcies tied to medical debt have dropped by more than 60 percent, to 41,000 a year and people are having an easier time paying their medical bills.

-- We have an established and broad network of expert stakeholders from hospitals, trusted community-based organizations, Assistance Network partners, and brokers that mobilize each year to get more Coloradans enrolled in health insurance.
+- We have an established a broad network of expert stakeholders from hospitals, trusted community-based organizations, Assistance Network partners, and brokers that mobilize each year to get more Coloradans enrolled in health insurance.

 Future of Connect for Health Colorado

-While there are legitimate concerns about the future of the Affordable Care Act (ACA), we should remember that Colorado’s path to building a health insurance Marketplace started years before the ACA.
-Starting in 2006, the Colorado General Assembly and Gov. Bill Owens established the Blue Ribbon Commission for Health Care Reform, known as the “208 Commission.”
+It is important to remember that Colorado’s path to building a health insurance Marketplace started years before the ACA.
+Starting in 2006, the Colorado General Assembly and Gov. Bill Owens established the Blue-Ribbon Commission for Health Care Reform, known as the “208 Commission.”
 The Commission produced the “Final Report to the Colorado General Assembly,” which put forth recommendations from a diverse set of bipartisan stakeholders, one of which was the concept of a health insurance marketplace, much like the one we operate today.
 In many ways, our state was ahead of the curve.